ocf/mkdocs/docs/staff-docs/get-involved/starter-tasks/index.md

 https://github.com/ocf/ircbot.
 Before testing the IRC bot right away, make sure you know how to use it:

-1. Using your IRC client (or Slack), join the #test channel.
+1. Using your IRC client, join the #test channel.
 2. Trigger some bot commands.
 See https://ircbot.ocf.berkeley.edu/ for a list of commands.
 For example, saying `create: thanks` will trigger a response!
 3. Find the source code for a particular command to learn how it works.